 Watch vigilantly for signs of webbing and remove it promptly.

-You may not be able to eradicate tent caterpillars completely, but when you pay close attention to detail and partner with nature, you can reduce their numbers significantly.
+You may not be able to eradicate tent worms completely, but when you pay close attention to detail and partner with nature, you can reduce their numbers significantly.